Our Ethical Value Proposition

 Other Bannigan Communications donations and links to learn how to contribute and make a difference:

-Southeastern Guide Dogs: www.guidedogs.org – creates and nurtures partnerships between visually impaired individuals and guide dogs, facilitating life’s journey with mobility, independence and dignity.
-They also provide service dogs for American veterans living with post-traumatic stress disorder.
+Southeastern Guide Dogs: www.guidedogs.org – this non-profit creates and nurtures partnerships between visually impaired individuals and extraordinary guide dogs in the US.
+They also provide service dogs for veterans with PTSD and facility therapy dogs that live with staff members and at military healthcare facilities.

 Operation Smile: www.operationsmile.org –an international medical charity that has provided hundreds of thousands of free surgeries for children and young adults in developing countries who are born with cleft lip, cleft palate or other facial deformities.